 The first Waldorf School was begun by Rudolf Steiner in 1919 in Stuttgart, Germany.
 An Austrian scientist and philosopher, Steiner described his collected teachings as “the knowledge of the true nature of the human being.”
-After the world had experienced the horrors of the first World War, he founded the first Waldorf School in response to a question put to him by benefactor Emil Molt: “Is there a way to educate children that will help them develop into human beings who will be capable of bringing peace to the world?”
+After much of the world had experienced the devastation of World War I, he founded the first Waldorf School in response to a question put to him by benefactor Emil Molt: “Is there a way to educate children that will help them develop into human beings who will be capable of bringing peace to the world?”

 There are now over 900 Waldorf schools in over eighty eighty countries that provide educational programs true to Steiner and Molt’s vision, schools that include activities for the hands as well as the mind, balancing physical, aesthetic and emotional development along with the intellectual, and serving the exact same explicit mission, described by Ronald Koetzsch, Ph.D. as

 to help children become creative, independent, moral individuals, able of themselves to impart meaning and purpose to their lives.

 Waldorf education strives to educate the whole child — head, heart, and hands — to work toward the three ideals of truth, beauty, and goodness.
 These three ideals taken together set the standard of education at our School, answering Steiner’s call:

 …. imagination, a sense of truth, and a feeling of responsibility — these three forces are the very nerve of education.”